NEFSC/READ-SSB-Lee-metadata/veslog.md

 # Tips and Tricks.
 + A dealer-veslog link can be made reasonbly well starting in 2005.
 To make this link, match the VTRSERNO in CFDBS to SERIAL_NUM in the VTR.
 Chances are that you care about Trip-level outcomes: be careful, because a vessel may have more than one SERIAL_NUM per TRIPID in the VESLOG tables.
 + Vessels may declare out of fishing.
 The NOT_FISHED column in VESLOG_T can be used to filter these out.
 + The TRIPID is unique to a "fishing trip."
+(PRIMARY KEY)
     * A TRIPID to should match to at least one GEARID.
     * A TRIPID to should match to at least one CATCH_ID (if a vessel caught any fish)
-    * The NRPAGES and NSUBTRIP Columns will be something other than ```1``` if there are more than one GEARID corresponding to a particular TRIPID.
+    * The NRPAGES and NSUBTRIP Columns will be something other than "1" if there are more than one GEARID corresponding to a particular TRIPID.
 + The GEARID is unique to the "gear-mesh-area" fished.
 There should be a one-to-one correspondence between GEARID and SERIAL_NUM.
     * A GEARID to should match to exactly 1 TRIPID
     * A GEARID to could match to 0 CATCH_ID if no fish was caught.